JabRef/user-documentation/en/Owner.md

 JabRef can optionally mark all new entries added or imported to a database with your username.

-You can disable or enable this feature by entering **Preferences -&gt; General**, and selecting/deselecting the line *'mark new entries with owner name'*.
+You can disable or enable this feature by entering **Preferences → General**, and selecting/deselecting the line *'mark new entries with owner name'*.
 You can also change the name used to mark your entries.
 The default name used is your user name.
 Finally, if an entry with a field owner is pasted or imported, the field is updated with your owner name if *'Overwrite'* is checked.